emilianomm/desafio-latam-emm/README.md

 - `test_set.csv` : containing the final data used for testing.

 - `train_set.csv` : containing the final data used for modeling.

+### Navegating sections

+For the sake of clarity, I've included in `solution.ipynb` several sections not explicitly requested.

+The main points that were actually requested are marked with bold square brackets containing the 'challenge' number.
+They look very mucho like the following example:

+- __[Challenge #]__ A example section